adamcooke/procodile/README.md

 ## Using Procodile

+The following examples will assume that you have entered the root directory of your application and there's a `Procfile` there.

 ### Starting processes

 To start your processes, just run the `procodile start` command.
 By default, this will run each of your process types once.
+If this is your first time running Procodile, it's probably best to start things in the foreground so you can easily see what's going on.

 ```
-procdile start -r path/to/your/app
-# Started Procodile with PID 12345
+procodile start -f
 ```

-The `-r` option specifies the root of your application.
-If you don't provide one, your current working directory will be used.

-To see what's happening, you'll need to look at the `procodile.log` file which you'll in the root of your application.
-You'll find a more colourful version of this which shows that each of your processes has been started.
+Your Procfile will now be parsed and the processes started.
+The output will look a little bit like this:

 ```
 18:12:39 system          | BananaApp supervisor started with PID 47052